MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-security.md

 1. Application code and security logic.
 1. Operational processes and DevSecOps.

+> [!CAUTION]
-> In an Enterprise-Scale context, the foundational platform provides an additional threat mitigation layer through the provision of centralized security capabilities within the Enterprise-Scale architecture.
+> When deploying within an Azure Landing Zone, be aware that the foundational platform provides an additional threat mitigation layer through the provisioning of centralized security capabilities within the Enterprise-Scale architecture.

 ### Design considerations